reflectometry/refl1d/doc/getting_started/install.rst

 .. contents:: :local:

-Refl1D |version| is provided as a Windows installer or as source:
+Refl1D |version| is provided as installer or as source:

     - Windows installer: :slink:`%(winexe)s`
     - Apple installer: :slink:`%(macapp)s`
     - Source: :slink:`%(srczip)s`

-Th Windows installer walks through the steps of setting the program up to run on your machine and provides the sample data to be used in the tutorial.
-Installers for other platforms are not yet available, and must be built from source.
+The installer walks through the steps of setting the program up to run on your machine and provides the sample data to be used in the tutorial.
+Installers are available for Windows and OS/X.  Linux must be installed from source, , and must be built from source.

 Building from source